 - eating more fish, blue colored fruit, asparagus, and spices and herbs such as flaxseeds, chicory, and borage.

 Indigo chakra is the sixth chakra.
-The meaning of third eye chakra is deeply connected with intuition and expanded consciousness.
+The meaning of third eye chakra connects deeply with intuition and expanded consciousness.
 It is the seat of the sixth sense and powers of extra-sensory perception.
-On a biological level the sixth chakra is connected with pituitary gland.
-This is the center in human brain often called 'the third eye'.
+On a biological level, the sixth chakra is connected with the pituitary gland.
+This is the center in the human brain often called 'the third eye.'
 It opens the door to many extraordinary abilities.
-People with open and energized brow chakra can read other people emotions and thoughts and receive information from higher frequency realms.
-Some can even act as transmitters and willingly influence other people's thoughts and emotions with the power of their will and mind.
+People with open and energized brow chakra can read other people's emotions and thoughts and receive information from higher frequency realms.
+Some can even act as transmitters, and they can willingly influence other people's thoughts and emotions with the power of their will and mind.

 Effects of Imbalanced Indigo Chakra:

 - feel the need to calm your nerves,